-Browse the full content of this module at https://codehs.com/course/13655/explore/module/18868
+Browse the full content of this module at https://codehs.com/course/20088/explore/module/27657

-Objectives / Topics Covered Introduction to the Internet Notational Systems Data Representation Internet Hardware Internet Addresses Domain Name System (DNS) Routing Packets and Protocols The Internet and Cybersecurity Impact of the Internet Example Assignments / Labs Introduction to the internet What is the Internet?
-How does it work?
-What have been its impact on society?
+Objectives / Topics Covered Introduction to the Internet Notational Systems Data Representation Internet Hardware Internet Addresses Domain Name System (DNS) Routing Packets and Protocols The Internet and Cybersecurity Creative Credit & Copyright Impact of the Internet Example Assignments Introduction to the Internet What is the Internet?
+What has been its impact on society?
 Why do we need protocols for the Internet?
-Example Activity Explore the different levels of the internet.
-Decimal to Binary Hexadecimal Bits to ASCII Hello World in Bits Internet hardware Vocabulary: bandwidth, bitrate, latency Why are protocols so important?
+Data Representation Decimal to Binary Hexadecimal Bits to ASCII Internet Hardware Explore how data is able to be transmitted across the ocean by using underwater cables Explore the role of simple and complex networks and routers

+Internet Addresses

-- O How do we send data over the Internet? - Example Activities - Explore how data is able to be transmitted across the ocean by using underwater cables - Explore the role of simple and complex networks and routers - Internet Addresses - Vocabulary: Internet Protocol (IP) - How do IP addresses compare to postal addresses? - O How IP addresses work? - Example Activities - Explore the differences between IPv4 and IPv6.
-Why are we running out of addresses? - Trace a website request from the server, through the network, and to your computer - Domain Name System (DNS) - How does DNS help with sending digital information and IP addresses? - Example Activities - Explore the process of how requesting a web resource works - Routing - How is routing used to send messages / data? - Why is redundancy a good thing for the Internet? (fault tolerant) - Packets and Protocols - How data is transmitted? - O How are internet packets able to find their way to your computer? - Example Activities: - Explain in your own words how a request from your computer travels through the various levels of servers to reach and return the correct webpage and resources? - As a class, create a protocol that will allow one classmate to send another classmate a note, without the need for talking to each other. - What are the standard protocols for the Internet and how do they work?
-(TCP/IP, HTTP) - The Internet and Cybersecurity - What are cybercrime and cyberwarfare? - How do we network attacks? (certificate authorities, public key encryption)
+- How do IP addresses compare to postal addresses? - How do IP addresses work? - Explore the differences between IPv4 and IPv6.
+Why are we running out of addresses? - Trace a website request from the server to your computer - Domain Name System (DNS) - How does DNS help with sending digital information and IP addresses? - Explore the process of how requesting a web resource works - Routing - How is routing used to send messages/data? - Why is redundancy a good thing for the Internet? (fault tolerant) - Packets and Protocols - Explain in your own words how a request from your computer travels through the various levels of servers to reach and return the correct webpage and resources. - As a class, create a protocol that will allow one classmate to send another classmate a note, without the need for talking to each other. - The Internet and Cybersecurity - What are cybercrime and cyberwarfare?